-g_gyrate computes the radius of gyration of a group of atoms and the radii of gyration about the x-, y- and z-axes, as a function of time.
+g_gyrate computes the radius of gyration of a molecule and the radii of gyration about the x-, y- and z-axes, as a function of time.
 The atoms are explicitly mass weighted.

 With the -nmol option the radius of gyration will be calculated for multiple molecules by splitting the analysis group in equally sized parts.